 General reserve for credit losses

-Opening balance 68 70
+Opening balance - 68

-Transfer (to) from retained earnings (68) (2)
+Transfer (to) from retained earnings - (68)

-Closing balance 68
+Closing balance - -

 The general reserve for credit losses contained an additional allowance for impairment losses.
 The prudential requirement (effective 1st January 2022) for the reserve was replaced with the need to hold adequate provisions in accordance with Australian Accounting Standards.
 It was determined that the expected credit loss (ECL) amount was sufficient.
-As a result the balance of the Reserve has been transferred to retained earnings during the 2023 financial year.
+As a result the balance of the Reserve was transferred to retained earnings during the 2023 financial year.